mariadb-edwardstoever/mariadb_review/README.md

 - A full list of global variables
 - Information about user created objects
 - basic performance data that can be used as a baseline
+- Empty tables with large datafiles
+- Indexes with low cardinality
+- Tables with no indexes

 In long-term run, this script can collect WARNINGS such as:
 - Long-running transactions that do not commit